curl/curl/docs/MANUAL.md

     ALL_PROXY

-A comma-separated list of host names that should not go through any proxy is set in (only an asterisk, `*` matches all hosts)
+A comma- or space-separated list of host names that should not go through any proxy is set in (only an asterisk, `*` matches all hosts)

     NO_PROXY